UBC-MDS/Capstone_SatCast_Trilemma/README.md

 ### Exploratory Users

 For those who prefer to engage with the project using minimal code while still gaining a comprehensive understanding of the data, models, and results, we recommend reviewing the notebooks in the `analysis/` folder.

 These are designed to emphasize reasoning, interpretation, and model logic over implementation details.

+Please use the same command (`jupyterlab`) in the terminal to open the Jupyter Lab interface and the following table to navigate through the notebooks:

 | Item   | Notebook                                   | Reading Time                  |
 | ----------| -------------------------------------------------| -------------------------------|